tkoch96/root_dns_latency/paper.md

 \end{figure}

 To leverage this CDN data in our aforementioned goal, we augment it with traces from the 2018 Day in the Life of the Internet (DITL), organized by OARC.
 DITL (run annually) contains concurrent packet captures from all root servers except for G-root \footnote{ A small portion of data from the 2018 DITL is missing or anonymized.
 We do not compensate for this, as the impact on the results is likely small. } for two days in Spring.
-From DITL, we extracted the frequency of requests each RR made to each root.
+From DITL, we extracted the frequency of requests each RR made to each root, the type of record requested, and the domain requested. \break

-ditl_volume_comparisons
+Out of a total of 512 billion daily requests to all roots, we observed 310 billion daily requests for bogus domain names and 20 billion daily requests for PTR records.
+Since these requests are not related to user latency in most cases, we exclude them from the analysis.

 \begin{table}[]